SEND & Inclusion

 How does the school assess and review the progress of children with Special Educational Needs?

 Those children who are receiving additional support through provision mapping are constantly being assessed and reviewed.
-Provision maps are reviewed every term (6 times per year).
+Provision maps are reviewed every half term (6 times per year).
 Children who have an individual provision map are also continuously involved in assessment of their learning.
-They have their individual provision map formally reviewed 6 times per year.
-If a child needs adjustments making to their individual provision map this can be done as and when is needed.
-If a child has an Education and Health Care Plan or receives additional support through Derbyshire’s Graduated Response to Individual Pupils these are formally reviewed annually.
+They have their individual provision map formally reviewed 3 times per year.
+If a child needs adjustments making to their individual provision map, this can be done as and when is needed.
+If a child has an Education and Health Care Plan or receives additional support through Derbyshire’s Graduated Response to Individual Pupils, these are formally reviewed annually as a multi-agency approach.
 Children with an EHCP or GRIP support will also have an individual provision map in place.
-The SENCO also monitors the impact of interventions on a termly basis.
+The SENCO monitors the impact of interventions on a termly basis.

 How do you and I know how well my child is doing at school?